survivejs/react-book/manuscript/12_authoring_libraries.md

 * `index.js` - On small projects it's enough to have the code at the root.
 On larger ones you may want to start splitting it up further.
 * `package.json` - npm metadata in JSON format
 * `README.md` - README is the most important document of your project.
 It is written in Markdown format and provides an overview.
-On simple projects whole documentation can fit there.
+On simple projects the whole documentation can fit there.
 It will be shown at the package page at `npmjs.com`.
 * `LICENSE` - You should include licensing information within your project.
 You can refer to it from `package.json`.

 In bigger projects you may find the following: